yunseoLee0343/feature_navigator/README.md

 ## Important Notes

 - **ChatBot Accessibility**: The chatbot in `Feature Navigator` can only access routes defined with `FeatureRoute`.
 Routes defined with `GoRoute` will not be accessible via the chatbot interface.
+- **Unique Route Names**: When using parameters and `extras`, route names are automatically adjusted to include parameter values and `extra` keys to ensure uniqueness.
 - **Compatibility**: Since `FeatureRoute` extends `GoRoute`, you can use both in your application without any issues.
 - **Chat Visibility Control**: Use `includeChat: false` in `FeatureRoute` to hide the chat on specific pages.